Home Guides How to Choose an Interior Designer

 3. More than 40% upfront.
 Large upfront payments reduce your leverage if quality issues arise.

 4. Unrealistic timelines.
 A complete 2BHK in 15 days is not possible.
-If they're saying it, they're either planning to skip steps or they don't understand the work involved.

 5. Pressure to decide quickly.
 "This offer is only valid until Friday" is a sales tactic, not a sign of a designer in high demand.